phetdam/infix-calculator/README.rst

 arithmetic and logical operations, with C-style operator precedence.
 Allows line comments within input files and grouping of subexpressions with parentheses.

-Maybe in the future I will be able to support name assignment.
+Some simple builtin functions are available, e.g. trigonometric functions, binary min + max functions.
+Maybe someday I will be able to support name assignment.

 The calculator parser is built as a separate static or shared library that the calculator command-line tool links against.
 PIMPL is used to provide a stable